What is mockART?

 In 2006 he recorded fifteen tracks that were one minute long for a project by Zan Hoffman.
 As he wanted to include some vocals as well he already started to collaborate with other musicians and released the tracks as a very limited CD called 15 Partes del Mundo.
 All the copies were a gift to the vocalists and some friends.

 One year later the first mockART album Reflux Ux Bisou was completed and published as a limited CD.
 In 2008 he recorded ION that was released on a split CD with Drén in Slovakia.

 In 2009 mockART asked different musicians to record vocal samples and use them for their next project Country Songs.
 While working on the project, rabirius was asked to provide some of his pictures for an exhibition and started to focus on photography and digital art.
 Therefore mockART was put on the back burner.

-In 2018 mockART finally became active again and their next album Living with Human Machines was recorded.
-The same year mockART remastered Reflux Ux Bisou and ION and re-released both albums as downloads.
+In 2018 mockART finally became active again and the next album Living with Human Machines was recorded.
+The same year mockART remastered Reflux Ux Bisou and ION and re-released both albums as downloads and on CD.
 A year later Country Songs was finally completed and published.

 In 2020 the classically trained avant-garde flutist Christoph Dorner became part of mockART’s core.
 Now a duo, Christoph and rabirius had to make use of the digital possibilities of contactless music-making due to the Covid-19 pandemic.
 They used these techniques to include further musicians in their first album together.
 Men Who Lost Their Heads was released in 2021 and thematically inspired by myths of conspiracies they read about in connection with the pandemic.